Strategic account planning process

 When things are completed, tick them off the list - there's nothing more satisfying.

-Strategic account planning is going to keep you focused, make you more productive and most importantly, demonstrate to your client the value you’re bringing so you have a really compelling story to tell about your partnership.
+Strategic account planning will keep you focused, more productive and most importantly, demonstrate to your client the value you create.